yafael/OCR/README.md

 Make sure all the versions are 32-bit.

 Download the [get-pip.py](https://bootstrap.pypa.io/get-pip.py) Python script and put it in your C:/Python27/Scripts folder.
-Run it using "python get-pip.py".
+From the Scripts directory, run
+> python get-pip

 In the Scripts folder, run the following commands:
 > pip install python-dateutil

 > pip install pyparsing

 You should be ready to go.